Directed evolution

 An example of directed evolution with comparison to natural evolution.
 The inner cycle indicates the 3 stages of the directed evolution cycle with the natural process being mimicked in brackets.
 The outer circle demonstrates steps in a typical experiment.
 The red symbols indicate functional variants, the pale symbols indicate variants with reduced function.

-Directed evolution (DE) is a method used in protein engineering that mimics the process of natural selection to steer proteins or nucleic acids toward a user-defined goal.
+Directed evolution (DE) is a method used in protein engineering that mimics the process of natural evolution to steer proteins or nucleic acids toward a user-defined goal.
 It consists of subjecting a gene to iterative rounds of mutagenesis (creating a library of variants), selection (expressing those variants and isolating members with the desired function) and amplification (generating a template for the next round).
 It can be performed in vivo (in living organisms), or in vitro (in cells or free in solution).
 Directed evolution is used both for protein engineering as an alternative to rationally designing modified proteins, as well as for experimental evolution studies of fundamental evolutionary principles in a controlled, laboratory environment.